html5rocks/updates.html5rocks.com.new/_posts/2015-03-10-increasing-engagement-with-app-install-banners-in-chrome-for-android.md

 **My app meets all the criteria, but I don't want the banner to display.
 Can I control this?**
 Not right now.
 We are working on ways to give developers the ability to cancel the display of the prompt.
+Follow our "[Intent to Implement](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/HSSqpbYd8W8)" on blink-dev mailing list.

 **Can I detect if a user tapped "Add" at the prompt and added to home screen?**
 Not right now.
 We are working on ways to give developers the ability to